Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 MPI_ is a standard interface for parallel computing, implemented in libraries like MPICH_ and used at extreme scales.
-It is the preferred parallelization method for libEnsemble, over Python's local multiprocessing.
+MPI potentially allows libEnsemble's manager and workers to be distributed over multiple nodes and works in some circumstances where multiprocessing does not.
 In this section, we'll explore modifying the above code to use MPI instead of Python's local multiprocessing.

 We recommend MPICH_ for this tutorial, which can be found for a variety of systems here_.
 You also need mpi4py which can be downloaded via ``pip3 install mpi4py``.